TIBCOSoftware/js-docker/README.md

 - (coming) Deploy JasperReports Server to EKS

 # docker build time environment variables
-These can be passed on the command line with -e, in an env-file, docker-compose.yml, Kubernetes etc.
+These can be passed on the command line with --build-arg, in an env-file, docker-compose.yml, Kubernetes etc.

 Environment Variable Name | Notes |
 ------------ | ------------- |
+`HTTP_PORT` | HTTP port Tomcat runs on.
+Default: "8080" |
+`HTTPS_PORT` | HTTPS port Tomcat runs on.
+Default: "8443" |
 `JRS_HTTPS_ONLY` | Enables HTTPS-only mode.
 Default: false. |
  | A self signed SSL certificate is defined for Tomcat. |
 `DN_HOSTNAME` | Self signed certificate host name.
 Default: "localhost.localdomain" |